-According to AHA recommendations, people being treated but still not reaching their target blood pressure — typically, a level less than 140/90 mm Hg — should be a healthcare priority.
+According to AHA recommendations, people being treated but still not reaching their target blood pressure — should be a health care priority.
 A key to better control is a good doctor-patient partnership.

 Collaboration is key

-If you’re one of the millions of Americans battling high blood pressure (HBP or hypertension), here are some solutions to help you collaborate with your healthcare provider and get your blood pressure under control:
+If you’re one of the millions of Americans battling high blood pressure (HBP or hypertension), here are some solutions to help you collaborate with your health care professional and get your blood pressure under control:

+- Be flexible.
 It may take a while to get to your blood pressure goal.
 It may also take more than one medication in addition to lifestyle changes to get you there.
-Keep in close touch with your healthcare provider along the way to create the best plan for yourself.
+Keep in close touch with your health care professional along the way to create the best plan for yourself.